Hardness and Approximation of Minimum Convex Partition: Introduction

 \begin{definition}[Demaine {\em et al.}~\cite{CGshop}: Minimum Convex Partition problem] \normalfont Given a set $P$ of $n$ points in the plane.
 The objective is to compute a plane graph with vertex set $P$ (with each point in $P$ having positive degree) that partitions the convex hull of $P$ into the smallest possible number of convex faces.
 Note that collinear points are allowed on face boundaries, so all internal angles of a face are at most $\pi$. \end{definition}

 As explained by Bose {\em et al.}, this problem has applications in routing~\cite{bose2002online}.
 They showed that a routing algorithm named \emph{Random-Compass} that works for triangulations can be extended to convex partitions.
 Having a convex partition with few faces reduces the amount of data to store.
-From now on, we always refer to $P$ as a set of $n$ points in the plane.
+From now on, we denote by $P$ a set of $n$ points in the plane.

+In this paper, we present several approximation algorithms for MCP.
+We obtain those approximation algorithms by relating the MCP problem to the \emph{Covering Points with Non-Crossing Segments} (CPNCS) problem.
+First, we define what \emph{non-crossing segments} are.

+\begin{definition}[Non-Crossing Segments] \normalfont We call a part of a (straight) line bounded by two points a \emph{segment}.
+The two points are referred to as \emph{endpoints} of the segment.
+Note that we do not force the endpoints to be distinct, therefore we consider a point $p$ as being a segment.
+The endpoint of $p$ is $p$ itself.
+Two segments are \emph{non-crossing} if the intersection of their relative interior is empty. \end{definition}

+\begin{definition}[Covering Points with Non-Crossing Segments] \normalfont Given a set $P$ of $n$ points, find a minimum number of non-crossing segments whose endpoints are in $P$ such that each point of $P$ is contained in at least one segment. \end{definition}

+The condition that the endpoints of the segments must be in $P$ has no effect on the number of segments required.
+We add it as it simplifies some arguments.
+Note that CPNCS is not a so-called \emph{set cover problem} nor an \emph{exact cover problem}.
+We believe that CPNCS is interesting in itself.
+Even though it is a very natural problem, to the best of our knowledge it had not been introduced before.